Finance

 Multi-timeframe Polymarket event.
 Each listed timeframe is represented by its Yes price on the underlying binary market.
 View full rules

-What could move the What will WTI Crude Oil (WTI) hit in July 2026 prediction market odds?
+What was the final result of the What will WTI Crude Oil (WTI) hit in July 2026 prediction market?

 How does the What will WTI Crude Oil (WTI) hit in July 2026 prediction market resolve?